 Collective Investment Schemes (unit trusts) are generally medium-to long-term investments.
 Past performance is not necessarily a guide to future investment performance.
 Unit trust prices are calculated on a net asset value basis.
 This means the price is the total net market value of all assets of the unit trust fund divided by the total number of units of the fund.
 Any market movements - for example in share prices, bond prices, money market prices or currency fluctuations - relevant to the underlying assets of the fund may cause the value of the underlying assets to go up or down.
 As a result, the price of your units may go up or down.
 Unit trusts are traded at the ruling forward price of the day, meaning that transactions are processed during the day before you or the Manager know what the price at the end of the day will be.
 The price and therefore the number of units involved in the transaction are only known on the following day.
 The unit trust fund may borrow up to 10% of the fund value, and it may also lend any scrip (proof of ownership of an investment instrument) that it holds to earn additional income.
 A M&G unit trust fund may consist of different fund classes that are subject to different fees and charges.
 Where applicable, the Manager will pay your financial adviser an agreed standard ongoing adviser fees, which is included in the overall costs of the fund.
 A unit trust summary with all fees and maximum initial and ongoing adviser fees, which is included in the overall costs of the fund.
-A unit trust summary with all fees and maximum initial and ongoing adviser fees, which is included in the overall costs of the fund.
-As a result, the fund may be higher and the liquidity of the fund may be higher and the liquidity of the fund may be higher and the liquidity of the fund may be higher and the liquidity of market information and information on M&G products on the M&G website.
-The Fund may be affected (positively or negatively) by the difference in tax regimes between the domestic and foreign tax juris
+As a result, the fund may hace material risks.
+The volatility of the hund may be higher and the liquidity of the underlying securities may be restricted due to relative market sizes and market conditions.
+The fund's ability to settle securities may be adversely affected for multiple reasons including market conditions, macro-economic and political circumstances.
+Purcher, the returns of the fund.
+Excessive withdrawal instructions may be followed.
+Fund prices are published daily on the M&G website.
+These are also ava